electrode-io/electrode/README.md

-# Electrode Boilerplate App
+# Electrode app with Electrode Modules
-- This repo is a sample app generated from `yo electrode` with electrode modules
+- This repo is a sample Electrode app generated from `yo electrode` with Electrode modules

 ## Electrode Confippet
 - Confippet is a standalone module that can be used w/o other parts of electrode